 The pre-estimation test results for this study are reported in Annexes 3 and 4.
 Different variables used in the study did not show significant correlation.
 A panel unit root tests to investigate a potential cointegration between time-variant variables in the gravity model was performed using Levin, Lin and Chu (LLC) method (Levin et al., 2002) and Hadri method (Hadri, 2000).
 The results of these tests are presented in Annex 5.
 The unit root test results of the LLC test show that all variables are stationary except total bilateral trade and exporter's and importer's remoteness index.
-The results of Hadri test show that all variables are stationary and there was no need to test for cointegration of the time variant variables.
+The results of Hadri test show that all variables are stationary of the time variant variables are stationary and there was no need to test for cointegration of the time variant variables.